Accelerating Feedforward Computation via Parallel Nonlinear Equation Solving: Accelerating Feedforward Computation

-Our ideal computation model assumes sufficient number of parallel processors.
-When fewer than $T$ parallel computing units are available, Jacobi-GS and GS-Jacobi can be more desirable than Jacobi because the number of parallel processors needed by them is smaller, depending on the number of blocks and block size.
+Our idealized computation model introduced at the beginning of this section assumes that we have $T$ parallel processors, and updates in the recurrence relation at $t=1,\cdots,T$ all have the same running time.
+When these assumptions do not hold, Jacobi-GS and GS-Jacobi are often more desirable than na\"{i}ve Jacobi iterations.

-Aside from $T$ parallel processors, the advantage of Jacobi iterations also relies on the assumption that updates in the recurrence relation at $t=1,\cdots,T$ all have the same running time.
-However, Jacobi methods may lose their benefits in two common cases where this assumption does not hold.
+First, when fewer than $T$ parallel processors are available, we cannot directly apply the Jacobi method.
+In contrast, both Jacobi-GS and GS-Jacobi require a smaller number of parallel processors equal to the number of blocks and the block size respectively, and can thus be tuned at will.

-\begin{enumerate}[leftmargin=*] \item The computation time is often not uniform across different $t$.
-When this happens, each parallel iteration of the Jacobi method will take the same time as the slowest update across all time steps.
-If the feedforward computation is bottlenecked by the update at a single time step, multiple parallel iterations of Jacobi can multiply this bottleneck by a large factor.
+Second, when the computation time is non-uniform across different $t$, each parallel iteration of the Jacobi method will be bottlenecked by the slowest update across all time steps.
+One can use Jacobi-GS and GS-Jacobi to reduce this bottleneck, since the former can group different time steps so that each block takes roughly the same time to update, balancing the work load across different parallel processors; the latter can reduce the number of steps computed in parallel, leading to a smaller bottleneck during each GS update.

-\item The computation time might be different when executed in series versus in parallel.
-One such example is when some computation for $h_t(\bfu, \bfs_{1:t-1})$ can be cached to save the time for computing $h_{t+1}(\bfu, \bfs_{1:t})$ (\cf, \citet{ramachandran2017fast}).
-This makes sequential computations faster than independent executions in parallel, and therefore reduces the cost-effectiveness of Jacobi methods compared to feedforward computation. \end{enumerate}
+Third, when serial computation has unique advantages, the Jacobi method may have degraded performance as it is purely parallel.
+Under certain cases, the computation for $h_t(\bfu, \bfs_{1:t-1})$ can be cached to save the time for computing $h_{t+1}(\bfu, \bfs_{1:t})$ (\cf, \cite{ramachandran2017fast} for autoregressive models).
+This makes sequential computations faster than independent executions in parallel, and therefore reduces the cost-effectiveness of Jacobi methods compared to feedforward computation.
+In contrast, both Jacobi-GS and GS-Jacobi are more advantageous because the sequential GS iterations within and between blocks can also benefit from the faster serial computation brought by caches.